Cottonwood Lake (British Columbia): Park expansion

 A public meeting was held in Nelson on December 19, 2018, at which there was testimony from experts, concerns from citizens, and possible alternatives were discussed.
 The Cottonwood Lake Preservation Society was formed to help with fundraising efforts and encouraged citizens to write to elected officials in the region.
-Negotiations began with the landowner and the RDCK in July 2018 and concluded with an agreement for the RDCK to purchase the land for $450,000 CAD ($250,000 of which was provided by a grant from the Columbia Basin Trust).
+Negotiations began with the landowner and the RDCK in July 2018 and concluded with an agreement for the RDCK to purchase the land for C$450,000 ($250,000 of which was provided by a grant from the Columbia Basin Trust).